jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.DecoderDesign.md

 ##### 4.4.1.4.
 Extensions for a Unique Message Identifier

-May projects do not use the extended header, but the DLT Viewer only knows the messages that it decodes.
-If there is a duplicate message identifier, no warning diagnostic is generated, so long as the application and context identifier differ.
+If there is a duplicate message identifier, no warning diagnostic is generated by the dlt-viewer.
+This is acceptable, so long as the message identifier is unique for the application and context identifier.

 This implementation will allow checks should the message identifier be not unique, irrespective of the application and context identifier.
+This is useful if it is known in advance that the DLT messages being decoded do not have an extended header.

 ##### 4.4.1.5.
 Extensions for the ECU Identifier

 The DLT Viewer ignores the ECU Identifier.
-However, many logs contain multiple ECUs in a single file to be parsed.
-The implementation shall also allow parsing the ECU field, so that if the file contains a standard header with the ECU ID, this can be used in addition to group the message identifiers, allowing duplicate message identifiers across multiple different ECUs.
+However, many logs contain multiple ECUs in a single file.
+This implementation shall also allow parsing the ECU field in the external file, so that if the DLT log contains a standard header with the ECU ID, this can be used in addition to group the message identifiers, allowing duplicate message identifiers across multiple different ECUs.

 ##### 4.4.1.6.
 Design of the FIBEX with an IFrameMap